-- 1. Students in the Erasmus Mundus Master's Programme in European Wind Energy Master (EWEM) follow the programme required by Erasmus Mundus.
+- Students in the Erasmus Mundus Master's Programme in European Wind Energy Master (EWEM) follow the programme required by Erasmus Mundus.
 This programme requires that students attend three of the four partner-universities during the two years MSc programme.
 At least two universities must be represented by professors of the involved departments of these universities in the committee in charge of the examination of the thesis. - 2.
 An individual study programme of students in the EWEM elective profile Electric Power Systems consists of: - a.
 Core courses worth 31.5 credits - b.
 Elective courses worth at least 43.5 credits - c.
-The thesis project worth 45 credits - 3.
-The courses are followed at the University of Technology Denmark (DTU) in the first semester, at Delft University of Technology (TUD) the second semester and at Norwegian University of Science and Technology (NTNU )in the third semester of the programme (first semester of the second year). - 4.
+The thesis project worth 45 credits - The courses are followed at the University of Technology Denmark (DTU) in the first semester, at Delft University of Technology (TUD) the second semester and at Norwegian University of Science and Technology (NTNU) in the third semester of the programme (first semester of the second year). - 4.
 The complete programme is described in http://ewem.tudelft.nl/ - 5.
-A minimum of 47 credits should belong to courses from an Electrical Engineering programme.
+A minimum of 47 credits should belong to courses from an Electrical Engineering programme. - 6.
+Language and Communication skills (limited to between 3 and 5 credits) and an internship (limited to 6 credits) can be chosen as part of the elective space in any of the semesters at any of the participating partner universities.

-&lt;sup>45 See part 3, Transitional regulations for an exception for older cohorts.
+&lt;sup>34 See part 3, Transitional regulations for possible exceptions for older cohorts.